Accessibility

 Maritime Museum

-All areas of the museum except for the small mezzanine gallery are fully accessible to all visitors, with lift access to the three main floors.
-However, fire evacuation for wheelchair users from the upper floors of the museum relies on Evac Chairs and the presence of trained staff.
-This means that we are only able to provide access for one wheelchair user at a time to each level of the museum above the ground floor.
+- Please note that fire evacuation for wheelchair users from the two upper floors of the Maritime Museum relies on Evac Chairs and the presence of trained staff.
+This means that we are only able to provide access for one wheelchair user at a time to each of these two floors.
+You must also be able to transfer yourself into an Evac Chair in the event of an emergency.

 Cottage Museum